Gabouin/APX_DEVBOARD/README.md

 </h1>

 <h4 align="center">
-A STM32 based devboard with an integrated IMU and 14 GPIO pins.
+A STM32 based devboard with Buttons, a LED and 8 GPIO pins.
 </h4>

 <div align="center">